 - How users can control their cookie preferences

-Keep in mind that a cookie policy supplements your privacy policy, but doesn’t replace it.
-Make sure you also have a GDPR privacy policy that discusses your use of cookies and links to your cookies policy.
+Cookie policies should supplement your privacy policy, not replace it.
+You should also have a GDPR privacy policy covering your cookie use and links to your specific cookie policy.

 Use of First- and Third-Party Cookies Under the GDPR

 Cookies created by your own domain are called first-party cookies.
-These are commonly used to store information like website settings and user-input data (e.g., items in a shopping cart).
+These are commonly used to store information like website settings and user-input data (e.g., currency preferences or items in a shopping cart).

-Third-party cookies are any cookies created by a domain other than your own that are deployed by your website and used to monitor the user themselves — not just their interactions on your site.
+Third-party cookies are any cookies created by a domain other than your own deployed by your website and used to monitor the user — not just their interactions on your site.

-When it comes to GDPR cookie compliance, it’s important to know which of your cookies are third-party and which are first-party.
-You’re responsible for understanding how your third-party cookie vendors treat data collected from your users — and ensuring that that treatment is GDPR compliant.
+When it comes to GDPR compliance, it’s essential to know the difference between first-party cookies and third-party cookies.
+You’re responsible for understanding how your third-party cookie vendors treat data collected from your users.
+More importantly, you’re responsible for ensuring that that treatment is GDPR compliant.

 GDPR Cookie Categories